 As children navigate the complexities of decision-making, strengthening inhibition control becomes a crucial aspect of their development.

-Inhibition control, a core component of executive function skills, involves the ability to manage impulses and delay gratification.
+Inhibition control, a core component of executive function skills, involves managing impulses and delaying gratification.
 Enhancing this ability helps children exercise better control and make thoughtful choices.

 Through consistent practice and supportive guidance, children can improve their inhibition control, leading to improved decision-making abilities.